-Open Access is the practice of providing online access to scientific information (articles, monographs, research data and other research outputs) that is free of charge to the reader, and licensed so that they can be further used and exploited by researchers, the industry and citizens.
+Open Access is providing online access to scientific information (articles, monographs, research data, and other research outputs) that is free of charge to the reader, and licensed so that they can be further used and exploited by researchers, the industry, and citizens.

 open access, peer-reviewed journals.